Claims Adjuster

 Will your employer scrutinize your work if they think you're approving too many claims?
 Surely they must have an idea of the approx percentage of claims that get denied for legitimate reasons, so do they use that to monitor adjusters?

-Asked by Derelict almost 11 years ago
+Asked by Derelict over 11 years ago

 Hi Derelict,